istd50043-2023-spring/lecture_notes/l8_query_optimization.md

 2. identify the process invovled in different stages of a query life cycle
 3. identify the different execution model
 4. explain the process of query optimization
+5. estimate the cost of complex query operations

 ### Query Life Cycle